“The self-monitored habits that sustain and improve the digital communities you enjoy or depend on.”from TeachThought.com

 Treat the Behavior, not the Tool: We are all dependent on our technology for work, and our children are no different.
 If they misbehave, don't be afraid to be the parent and treat the behavior, don’t blame the tool.

-Here is a list of suggested agreements you can make with your child before a laptop comes home as a school tool.
+Here is a list of suggested agreements you can make with your child about using tech tools at home.
 Written and signed, this document will help establish guidelines before habits get into place:

 - Where should homework be done?

-- What is okay to do besides school work on my laptop?
+- What is okay to do besides school work on the tech tool and for how long?

-- Will my parents and teachers have access to my browsing history?
+- Will my parents have access to my browsing history?

 - What rules should there be about social media, instant messaging, and Skype?
 Who can I talk to?
 When?